Jotham-Lim/jothamlim.com_v4/content/post/soft-skills-to.md

 date: 2023-03-31T08:00:00+0800
 author: Jotham Lim
 tags:
   - Personal
   - Career
-categories:
-- Essays
+category: Essay
 ---

 Companies seem to place a strong emphasis on hard skills in the workplace—which is evident in most job descriptions I come across online.